snehilvj/dmc-docs/docs/autocomplete/autocomplete.md

  To learn more about the differences between Autocomplete and Select, check [help center article](https://help.mantine.dev/q/select-autocomplete-difference).

+### Made with Combobox

+`Autocomplete` is built on top of `Combobox` and covers common use cases.
+If you need more advanced behavior or want to extend its functionality, you can create your own custom `Autocomplete` using `Combobox`.

+For working examples and guidance, see this [GitHub repository](https://github.com/AnnMarieW/dmc_custom_components).

 ### Simple Example

 `Autocomplete` provides user a list of suggestions based on the input, however user is not limited to suggestions and can type anything.